reallygooday/BertelsmannScholarship/README.md

 **STUDY NOTES**

-The Lesson 1 addresses shell scripting.
+The Lesson 1 addresses `shell scripting`.
 The shell is directly linked to the kernel.
 Terminal is an interface to shell.( On the Mac the Terminal Program is in the Applications/Utilities folder.)

 Shell:
 - [x] graphical GUI;